gustedeveloper/Lemonstock/README.md

-# Master Front End XVII - React Laboratory "Image Gallery"

-# Image Gallery with React
+# Lemonstock - Image Gallery with React

 This project is a web application developed with React that allows users to view and manage an image gallery divided into two categories: nature and city.
 The application includes a functional shopping cart and a modern, responsive user interface.